TAIPEI — As relations continue to expand between China and Taiwan since the election of Taiwan President Ma Ying-jeou in 2008, so does espionage.

-However, former Deputy Defense Minister Lin Chong-Pin said that those retired high-ranking Taiwan officers who do go to China to trade are not naïve about what is going on.
+However, former Deputy Defense Minister of defense, Lin Chong-Pin, said that those retired high-ranking Taiwan officers who do go to China to trade are not naïve about what is going on.
 They have a long history of fighting communism.

 The cozier relations between China and Taiwan and the political infighting between the Green and Blue parties has been devastating and helped to degrade morale in the military.

 There appears to be a rush to sell something that might depreciate over time, as others might step forward to fill the order, Wu said.
 Military officers hear rumors and watch television programs that demonstrate that a "number of politicians benefit from the relations and cooperation with China, for example a DPP legislator recently proposed to open the Army academy for Chinese tourists to visit."

 Just in the past several years, Taiwan military officers have sold China data on the E-2K Hawkeye airborne early warning aircraft, Patriot Advanced Capability-3 and PAC-2 anti-ballistic missile systems, and Hawk air defense missile system.